openstack/swift/README.rst

 processes are running, the entry point for new requests is the ``Application`` class in ``swift/proxy/server.py``.
 From there, a controller is chosen, and the request is processed.
-The proxy may choose to forward the request to a back- end server.
+The proxy may choose to forward the request to a back-end server.
 For example, the entry point for requests to the object server is the ``ObjectController`` class in ``swift/obj/server.py``.